What is ACHIEVE?

 An app-based intervention has a much greater chance of success if participants actually want to use it, so how do we find out what participants want?
 For the ACHIEVE project, members of RIT developed a design by talking with expecting mothers and members of their care team about the challenges they faced.

 Learning what users want

-With the PI, members of RIT developed an interview guide to learn more the challenges faced by expecting mothers and members of their care team.
+Members of RIT collaborated on an interview guide with Dr. Fareed to learn more about the challenges faced by expecting mothers and members of their care team.
 From the interviews, the team was able to understand the mother’s pregnancy journey, as well as the actions the care team took to support mothers.
 This understanding shaped how we thought about the app and provider dashboard and their place in existing workflows.